kubeshop/botkube-docs/docs/configuration/source/kubernetes.md

 ## Recommendations

-For every source, you can configure recommendations related to Kubernetes resources.
+You can configure recommendations related to Kubernetes resources.

 ## Merging Strategy